NAMASTE SOLAR BLOG

 What is Energize Denver?

-Energize Denver is a program that sets requirements for existing commercial buildings within Denver city limits to decrease their energy use intensity (EUI).
+Commercial buildings in particular are being asked to decrease their energy use intensity (EUI).
 EUI is a measure of a building’s energy use per square foot.
-Energize Denver requires commercial buildings 25,000 square-feet and larger to meet a series of reduction benchmarks in 2024 and 2027, leading up to a final EUI target in 2030.
-You can check the status of your building’s compliance at any point using this spreadsheet or dig into energy performance metrics on this Benchmarking Map.
+Energize Denver requires commercial buildings 25,000 square-feet and larger to meet a series of reduction benchmarks in 2024 and 2027, leading up to a final energy performance targets that must be met by 2030.

 It’s important to note that buildings between 5,000 and 24,999 square-feet have a different set of requirements.
 Owners can choose to lower energy usage through LED lighting options or improve energy sources by investing in onsite or offsite renewable energy to offset 20% or more of the facility’s annual energy consumption.
 The compliance deadlines vary based on building size and start on December 31, 2025.

-There are multiple ways to reduce your EUI and installing solar to offset some (or all) of your energy consumption is one with a significant impact to both EUI and your bottom line.
+There are multiple ways to reduce your EUI and meet Energize Denver requirements, and installing solar to offset some (or all) of your energy consumption is one with a significant impact to both EUI and your bottom line.
 For example, Energize Denver assigned office buildings a target EUI of 48.3, and according to the Benchmarking Map, most office buildings are currently sitting at site EUI’s of 41-80.
 A typical 30,000 square-foot office roof can accommodate a 200kW solar system, which will produce enough electricity to reduce the building’s EUI by 33.
 That’s enough to bring many of these properties into compliance.
-Additionally, given the available tax benefits and utility savings and incentive income, a commercial solar investment will typically breakeven in 7-9 years on this 30+ year asset with a 10%+ internal rate of return (IRR).
-It’s a win-win!

-The good news is 15% of buildings already perform better than their 2030 EUI target.
 If building owners don’t reduce their EUI they will have to pay heavy fines, so why not spend those funds on an asset that will provide a sizeable return on investment instead?
 Plus, you can enjoy all the other benefits of going solar: increased property value, stabilized energy costs, decreased dependence on fossil fuels, and a positive marketing opportunity.

 Note: If you’re a building owner that is leasing to NNN tenants, not to worry!
 You and your tenants can still reap the financial benefits of solar.